Here is another lovely treat for peanut butter lovers – peanut butter banana chocolate chip cookies.

 These eggless cookies are an awesome combination of peanut butter and bananas in a thick chewy cookie.
 And to make it even better, I have added loads of white and milk chocolate chips that make these peanut butter cookies simply delicious.

 One glance at the title of this post might sound like there is so much going on in the cookies – there is peanut butter, and then banana and finally chocolate chips.
 All these are in addition to the basic ingredients in a cookie.
-But I can assure you, if you like bananas, and peanut butter and chocolate chips, these cookies are a perfect combination of all three.
+But I can assure you, if you like bananas, and peanut butter and chocolate chips, the flavor combinations in these cookies is definitely yummy.
 Try them!!

 Here’s the list of ingredients for these peanut butter banana chocolate chip cookies:

 - All-purpose flour + baking soda + salt